✈ Free worldwide shipping on all orders

 Average Build

-Men with balanced proportions enjoy the greatest flexibility.
-Your choice between classic and slim primarily depends on your personal style preferences and how you intend to wear the coat.
-Classic fits offer traditional versatility with more layering options, while slim fits provide a more contemporary, fashion-forward appearance.
+Those with balanced proportions enjoy the greatest flexibility.
+Your choice can be based primarily on style preference rather than accommodation.
+Classic fits provide a timeless, versatile option, while slim fits create a more fashion-forward appearance.

 Broader/Larger Build